-Individual therapy: All residents participate in at least one individual therapy session each week.
+Individual therapy: All residents participate in at least one individual therapy session each week at our treatment center.
 In times of crisis, residents may be scheduled for additional individual therapy sessions.

 Group therapy: Group therapy sessions are conducted every day, and address a wide range of issues, such as anger management, conflict resolution, daily living skills, boundaries, and mindfulness techniques.

 Family therapy: Parents or guardians participate in family therapy sessions with the resident and his or her primary therapist at least once a week.

 Specialty programs: Our several specialty programs provide additional focused support to individuals from certain populations, including Native Americans, residents who are dealing with trauma, and those whose lives have been impacted by substance abuse.

 Recreational activities: We provide residents with a variety of experiential, recreational, and cultural activities.

 Academics: All residents attend our fully accredited on-campus private school.

 Discharge planning: Discharge planning begins the day a young person is admitted, and continues throughout his or her treatment stay.